 So, as promised, here is the recipe for homemade bread that I made in my breadmaker.
 I have tried it with a couple of different options, but this is my favorite!
-I purchase the sprouted wheat flour that I used in the recipe in bulk online.
+I purchase the sprouted wheat flour that I used in the recipe in bulk online from To Your Health Sprouted Flour Company.
 This bread is not too dense and is perfect for sandwiches!
 You can actually use molasses in place of the honey in this recipe and it is also very yummy!

 Breadmaker Sprouted Wheat Bread

 - 1 1/2 cups water plus 2 tbsp

 - 2 tbsp olive or avocado oil

 - 1 1/2 tsp salt

 - 2 tsp active dry yeast

 - Add the water, honey, oil and salt to the baking pan of your machine.

 - Pour in the flour.